AramBP/HomeComputerMuseumDemov1.1/README.md

 This project is made in 6510 assembly(KickAssembler).
 The art was made with retropixels and spritemate.

-If yoy you wnat to please check out my website: https://acoti.xyz
+If you you want to please check out my website: https://acoti.xyz

 Have a nice day!